Release Management

 Minimize User Impact

 It’s critical to avoid impacting users when making changes.
-Be quick and efficient when updating software, and try to remediate all bugs and vulnerabilities before code goes into production.
+Be quick and efficient when updating software, and try to remediate all bugs and vulnerabilities before the code goes into production.

 Lean on Automation